-In an effort to be able to better anticipate such situations and being able to inform any individual(s) affected, a player requesting a half-point bye for a round must adhere to the following rules:
+In an effort anticipate such situations and to inform any individual(s) affected, a player requesting a half-point bye for a round must adhere to the following rules:

-- To remain eligible for cash prizes, round 4 1/2-point byes must be requested before the end of round 1.
-If a round 4 1/2-point bye is requested after the end of round 1, it can be granted, but the recipient would no longer be eligible for prizes.
+To remain eligible for cash prizes, round 3 1/2-point byes must be requested before the end of round 1.
+If a round 3 1/2-point bye is requested after the end of round 1, it can be granted, but the recipient would no longer be eligible for prizes.

-- A player may request a bye for any round of the tournament::
+A player may request a bye for any round of the tournament:

-- Note that bye requests received after the cutoff time are automatically zero-point byes.
+Note that bye requests received after the cutoff time are automatically zero-point byes.
 This is much better than forfeiting the round, which could jeopardize participation in future events.

-- Players must check the site the day of the round to ensure they have the latest information concerning byes.
+Players must check the site the day of the round to ensure they have the latest information concerning byes.
 A good rule of thumb is to check at 11:00am Sunday (one hour after the bye cutoff time).
-While the director should have final information up sooner than 11:00am, this gives some leeway in case of unforseen technical difficulties.
+While the director should have final information up sooner than 11:00am, this gives some leeway in case of unforeseen technical difficulties.